telerik/teststudio-docs/docs/knowledge-base/project-configuration-kb/anonymous-access-error-when-connecting-to-team-foundation-service.md

 description: Anonymous Access Error When Connecting to Team Foundation Service.
 Error message - Resource not available for anonymous access.
 Client authentication required.
 previous_url: /knowledge-base/project-configuration-kb/anonymous-access-error-when-connectiong-to-team-foundation-service
 position: 1
-publish: false
+published: false
 ---
-#Anonymous Access Error When Connecting to Team Foundation Service
+# Anonymous Access Error When Connecting to Team Foundation Service

 Specific machines fail to connect to Team Foundation Service with the error:

 **TF400813: Resource not available for anonymous access.
 Client authentication required.**

-##Solution
+## Solution

 Install the following updates: